gawertm/spark-scala/README.md

 - https://github.com/com-lihaoyi/mill

-## How toview the results
+## How to view the results

-As the target audience is a marketing/sales department, the easiest way to retrieve the results is by logging in to a grafana dashboard that I created.
+As the target audience is a marketing/sales department, the easiest way to retrieve the results is by logging in to a grafana dashboard that I created:

 https://clicklearn.gawert.de/d/zz3dyd0nz/olist-dashboard?orgId=1&from=1640923673755&to=1640945273756